rackerlabs/design-system/_component_design/table-expansion.md

 ## When to use

-Nested tables allow the nesting of additional levels of data within a table.
+Use expanded tables when you want to include additional levels of data within a table.

 {% endcolumn %}